benemon/flask-changelog-version-diff/README.md

 - `Flask` - for handling HTTP requests and serving the web application.
 - `requests` - for fetching the `CHANGELOG.md` content from GitHub.
 - `markdown2` - for converting markdown content to HTML.
+- `packaging` - for handling version parsing and comparison.
+- `bleach` - for selectively sanitizing embedded HTML in the markdown output.
+- `markupsafe` - for escaping HTML when necessary.

 ## Configuration

-The application has no configuration requirements beyond dependencies.
-Ensure the Python packages in `requirements.txt` are installed.
+The application requires no additional configuration beyond the dependencies in `requirements.txt`.
+Ensure all packages are installed.

 ## Running the Application